13 NONCLINICAL TOXICOLOGY

 Impairment of Fertility

-Ziprasidone was shown to increase time to copulation in Sprague-Dawley rats in two fertility and early embryonic development studies at doses of 10 to 160 mg/kg/day (0.5 to 8 times the MRHD of 200 mg/day on a mg/m2 basis).
-Fertility rate was reduced at 160 mg/kg/day (8 times the MRHD on a mg/m2 basis).
-There was no effect on fertility at 40 mg/kg/day (2 times the MRHD on a mg/m2 basis).
-The effect on fertility appeared to be in the female since fertility was not impaired when males given 160 mg/kg/day (8 times the MRHD on a mg/m2 basis) were mated with untreated females.
-In a 6-month study in male rats given 200 mg/kg/day (10 times the MRHD on a mg/m2 basis) there were no treatment-related findings observed in the testes.
+Ziprasidone was shown to increase time to copulation in Sprague-Dawley rats in two fertility and early embryonic development studies at doses of 10 to 160 mg/kg/day (0.5 to 8 times the MRHD of 200 mg/day based on mg/m2 body surface area).
+Fertility rate was reduced at 160 mg/kg/day (8 times the MRHD based on mg/m2 body surface area).
+There was no effect on fertility at 40 mg/kg/day (2 times the MRHD based on mg/m2 body surface area).
+The effect on fertility appeared to be in the female since fertility was not impaired when males given 160 mg/kg/day (8 times the MRHD based on mg/m2 body surface area) were mated with untreated females.